gbc8/Competitive-Programming/README.md

-Algorithms, Data Structures and Solutions used in Competitive Programming.
+Algorithms and Data Structures used in Competitive Programming.